 After spending several years comparing essential oil brands to see which would work best for our family, we settled on purchasing our oils through Young Living because they felt the best to use.

 I love how they set a higher industry standard for farming and distilling essential oils than what the rest of the industry practices.
-Their Seed to Seal guarantee is unmatched, and shows their dedication to a farm-to-table type of approach.
-They do not use any synthetic or harmful chemicals in any process, including the farming, and own many of their own farms.
+Their Seed to Seal guarantee is unmatched and shows their dedication to a farm-to-table type of approach.
+They do not use any synthetic or harmful chemicals in any process, including farming, and own many of their own farms.
 The farms they don't own, they have representatives closely supervise to ensure the proper farming practices are always used.
 Each batch is tested through each phase of farming, distilling, and bottling, and any batch not meeting their high standards is used as pest control or mixed with compost.
 They distill at low temperatures for longer time periods, unlike anyone else in the industry, to ensure more constituents are unlocked.

 When going through the healing phase of my chronic health journey, Young Living oils worked the best on my body while needing to use less than the several competing brands I tried.
-Frankincense was a hug part of that, and I'm truly grateful for it.
+Frankincense was a huge part of that, and I'm truly grateful for it.

 How much does Frankincense Essential Oil Cost?